 g.
 Proxy Voting

 Where a member is unable to attend a meeting but wishes to register their vote, they may appoint either the chairman, the secretary or another member to act as their proxy and vote in accordance with their wishes.
-Proxy votes must be received only on form HAA/02 by the secretary not less than twenty-four hours prior to the start of the meeting.
+Proxy votes must be received electronically or in writing by the secretary not less than twenty-four hours prior to the start of the meeting.

-Minutes shall be taken of all meetings of the Association, the Council and Working Groups.
+Minutes shall be taken of all meetings of the Association, the Management Committee and Management Teams.
 Such minutes shall be properly recorded and subsequently confirmed.
-The Council may publish any minutes on the Association website or by other means at the discretion of the Council for the benefit of the membership.
+The Management Committee may publish any minutes on the Association website or by other means at the discretion of the Management Committee for the benefit of the membership.

-No member or associate shall purport to speak or act on behalf of the Association, or use the name or insignia of the Association, without the specific authority of the Council.
+No member or associate shall purport to speak or act on behalf of the Association, or use the name or insignia of the Association, without the specific authority of the Management Committee.

-No member shall have power to enter into any contract, obligation or expense on behalf of the Association unless authorised by the Council and any member who does so shall be personally liable.
-Except as regards payment of entrance fees, subscription or other monies due under the rules, no members of any class in the Association nor the Council members shall be personally responsible for any authorised contract obligation or expense in connection with the Association.
+No member shall have power to enter into any contract, obligation or expense on behalf of the Association unless authorised by the Management Committee and any member who does so shall be personally liable.
+Except as regards payment of entrance fees, subscription or other monies due under the rules, no members of any class in the Association nor the Management Committee members shall be personally responsible for any authorised contract obligation or expense in connection with the Association.

-Members of the Council or Working Groups, or other members of the Association performing duties authorised by the Council shall be entitled to be indemnified out of the assets of the Association against all losses or liabilities which they may sustain or incur in or about the execution of the duties of their office or otherwise in relation thereto, including any liability incurred by them in defending any proceedings whether civil or criminal in which judgement is given in their favour by the Court from liability for negligence, default, breach of duty or breach of trust in relation to the affairs of the Association.
+Members of the Management Committee or Management Teams, or other members of the Association performing duties authorised by the Management Committee shall be entitled to be indemnified out of the assets of the Association against all losses or liabilities which they may sustain or incur in or about the execution of the duties of their office or otherwise in relation thereto, including any liability incurred by them in defending any proceedings whether civil or criminal in which judgement is given in their favour by the Court from liability for negligence, default, breach of duty or breach of trust in relation to the affairs of the Association.
 The liability of the members is limited to the amount of their subscription.

-If the Association holds meetings, activities or events which require insurance cover, the Council will arrange such cover as recommended by its insurance advisers.
+If the Association holds meetings, activities or events which require insurance cover, the Management Committee will arrange such cover as recommended by its insurance advisers.

-All assets of the Association will be managed for the members by a treasurer appointed by the Council.
-The establishment and maintenance of the Association Bank Account, naming the holding Bank, the mandate for signing cheques, the power to place funds on deposit, and other requirements of the Bank, will be as recommended by the treasurer, and then approved by the Council.
+All assets of the Association will be managed for the members by a treasurer appointed by the Management Committee.
+The establishment and maintenance of the Association Bank Account, naming the holding Bank, the mandate for signing cheques, the power to place funds on deposit, and other requirements of the Bank, will be as recommended by the treasurer, and then approved by the Management Committee.

 The Association may set up funds, separate from those operated by the Association, for specific purposes.
-Funds shall have written statements of their terms of reference which are authorised by the Council.
-Funds shall be administered by trustees who are Working Groups in accordance with rule 8.
+Funds shall have written statements of their terms of reference which are authorised by the Management Committee.
+Funds shall be administered by trustees who are sub-committees in accordance with rule 8.
 Reports on the accounts and activities of funds shall be presented at the Annual meeting of the Association.
 If these funds are to be run as per the Association’s funds, then similar provisions as in 17 above will be applied.